stephaneVercouillieBMID/slate/source/workingVersion.html.md

  **iss** | Required | Specifies the issuing authority.
 Issuer of the id_tokenIssuer.
 Must be the `client_id` **aud** | Required | Audience.
 Possible token end-point URLs:<br>https://merchant.itsme.be/oidc/token<br>https://e2emerchant.itsme.be/oidc/token<br>https://uatmerchant.sixdots.be/oidc/token

  > Example of claim request before base64url encoding, signing and encryption.
 In this example, the partners is using the login service.
-The end user email and nationality will be returned by the UserInfo endpoint.
+The end user email and nationality will be returned by the User Info endpoint.

  ```json--inline
  {